| Title: | General Purpose Hierarchical Data Structure |

 any other argument to be passed to generic sub implementations |

-object.
-The tree contains a field rpart.id
+a data.tree object.
+The tree contains a field rpart.id which

-references back to the original node id in the row names of the rpart
+references back to the original node id in the row names of the rpart object.

 Other as.Node: